 We plan to launch the first Alumni Newsletter soon.
 We need your help to make it possible.
 Please consider sending in information about yourself and what you've been up to since finishing your CAPA program.
 Are you working?
 Attending graduate school?
 We'd love to hear about what you have been doing post-CAPA and all the exciting things going on in your life.

-We are seeking outgoing, enthusiastic, and socially connected alumni to join the CAPA Ambassador Program for Fall 2014!
+We are seeking outgoing, enthusiastic, and socially connected alumni to join the CAPA Ambassador Program for Fall 2015!
+Deadline is July 1st!
 APPLY NOW!

 RESPONSIBILITIES OF A CAPA AMBASSADOR